Classical Drama and Theatre

 There are yet further advantages to casting the origin of theatre in this light.
 By seeing the rise of drama this way, we can circumvent the positivistic bias—also called cultural Darwinism—which is innate in prior models and predicates an orderly accretion of events leading to the perfected "final form" of a species.
 Punctuated equilibrium doesn't demand that we seek any underlying logic behind the change from epic to lyric to drama.
 It is possible, instead, to ascribe it to the whimsy of a people driven by social crises to re-orchestrate their view of life.

 Rejecting cultural Darwinism brings additional benefits.
 For instance, no longer must the earlier forms of art that the original dramatists borrowed and reconfigured in creating their new ones be seen as "primitive" drama or failed attempts to make theatre.
 Epic and lyric poetry were simply different genres of literature playing to a different age, perfectly mature and viable forms of artistic expression for their day.
 Indeed, if there is judgment to be made, it is the other way around.
-Mature epic is surely a more "advanced" art form than the first dramas which were pioneering efforts and, unlike Homer, crude and unguided by a long history of work in the field.
+Mature epic is surely a more "advanced" art form than the first dramas that were pioneering efforts and, unlike Homer, crude and unguided by a long history of work in the field.

 So, a narrow, linear development is simply a poor way of envisioning this change.
 Even if it were valid to make judgments about which art forms show "progress" over others, for us to impose modern aesthetic standards on ancient art forms—"a Rorschach fantasy of the modern interpreter" (note)—would inevitably end up saying more about us than the subject we are studying.
-As noted above, that is a fundamental error which credible historians work hard to avoid.
+As noted above, that is a fundamental error that credible historians work hard to avoid.

 Finally, a punk eek approach to the question of the early evolution of drama explains one more troublesome feature of the historical record, the prominence of dithyramb.
-Tragedy's rise was not inevitable—Else is surely right in that regard!—rather, it is a unique phenomenon, unlikely to have happened outside of Athens in the 500's BCE or without the agency of visionary men who had tremendous sensitivity to the tastes and sensibilities of their day.
+Tragedy's rise was not inevitable—Else is surely right in that regard!—rather, it is a unique phenomenon, unlikely to have happened outside of Athens in the 500's and 400's BCE or without the agency of visionary men who had tremendous sensitivity to the tastes and sensibilities of their day.
 Absent those pioneers, tragic drama in general most likely would not have become the sensation it did.